-EdOp Net is a popular source of aquaculture-related employment and education opportunities made available from the PD/A CRSP website, via monthly email, and in a mailed, printed format.
-EdOp Net is delivered from the CRSP website via a searchable relational database and its web-enabling plugin.
-In the reporting period, almost 200 new subscribers were added to the electronic mail membership of EdOp Net.
-On a monthly basis EdOp Net is specifically distributed to about 800 individuals in electronic and paper formats; additionally, the website receives thousands of visitors on an annual basis.
+EdOp Net is a popular source of aquaculture-related employment and education opportunities made available from the Aquaculture CRSP website, via monthly email, and in a mailed, printed format.
+EdOp Net is delivered from the CRSP website via a searchable relational database and its web-enabling plug-in.
+In the reporting period, 65 new subscribers were added to the electronic mail membership of EdOp Net.
+On a monthly basis EdOp Net is specifically distributed to more than 800 individuals in electronic and paper formats; additionally, the EdOp Net database receives around 8,000 visitors annually, which reflects a high degree of interest from the public, given the pool of aquaculture job seekers may be on the order of 100,000 per year.